and270/thinking_effort_processor/README.md

 pip install llama-cpp-python
 ```

+(show how to reun the examples.
+For bauncing ball, we should do cd example/bouncing_ball   and then python inference_hight_thinking_llamacpp_py.py)

 ## How It Works

 The controller scales the logits (prediction scores) for the end-thinking token based on the desired thinking effort: